Greenhouses

 Are Greenhouses Worth It?

-If you’re wondering, “are backyard greenhouses worth it?”, the answer is yes, for many gardeners, they absolutely are.
+If you’re wondering, are backyard greenhouses worth it?
+The answer is yes.
+For many gardeners, these stable structures are absolutely worth the money, time, and effort.
 According to the University of Minnesota Extension, winter greenhouses can yield an average return on investment (ROI) of approximately 7%

 While the upfront cost can vary, the long-term benefits often outweigh the investment, especially if you’re serious about growing more of your own food or extending your harvest beyond the typical outdoor season.